ktrieu/new-website/blog/protected/bootloader/part-1.md

 <details>
 <summary>I’m not on Linux 😟</summary>

 It’s ok, I wasn’t either when I was first doing this.
-(I use WSL2 now).
+(I use Windows Subsystem for Linux now, which is sort of like Linux but middle click doesn't paste.)
 If you don’t have access to a package manager there are pre-built binaries [here](https://www.kraxel.org/repos/).
-They’re old, but it doesn’t really matter for this kind of thing.
+They’re old, but it doesn’t really matter for what we're doing.
 It’s frankly mystifying exactly which file you need, so just download [this one.](https://www.kraxel.org/repos/jenkins/edk2/edk2.git-ovmf-x64-0-20220719.209.gf0064ac3af.EOL.no.nore.updates.noarch.rpm)

 It’s an `.rpm` so you’ll have to unpack it (7Zip works).
 Then you want `/usr/share/edk2.git/ovmf-64/OVMF-pure-efi.fd` inside the archive.
-Take that file, and put it under `/ovmf/OVMF.fd` in your project directory.
+Take that file, and copy it to `/ovmf/OVMF.fd` in your project directory.
 Please rejoin the blog post in the next sub-heading.
 </details>

 ### Boot Image

 Finally, how do we tell QEMU to boot into your program?
-By default, a UEFI system will run `/EFI/BOOT/BOOTx64.EFI` automatically on boot.
+A UEFI system will run whatever's at `/EFI/BOOT/BOOTx64.EFI` automatically on boot.
 QEMU lets you mount directories to the virtual machine, so we need to prepare a little boot volume.
 Make a new folder `bootimg` in your project directory and copy your executable into the right folder:

 ```bash
 - <your project folder>